How to Sign Up for Military: Quick Steps for Enlisting Today

 Exploring ROTC and Education Opportunities

-These offer free education in exchange for a service commitment.
+Some branches have their own colleges, like the service academies, which offer a free education in exchange for a service commitment.

 Finalizing Your Enlistment